 Valerie is inspired to give more that 100% to every family she serves, and to be there for them during the most difficult time of their life.
 Honoring the lives of families loved ones drives Valerie to go above and beyond each day.

-She currently resides in Foristell, Missouri with her husband, five children, and their two dogs, Rufus and Gypsy.
-Amy enjoys going to thrift stores, playing cards, and participating in winter sports.
+She currently resides in Foristell, Missouri with her husband, five children, two dogs, and a cat.
+Amy enjoys going to Church, watching her children play sports, and spending time with friends and family.
 She is a member of Element Church and a member of the O’Fallon Chamber.